Amanda Lee Koe: Delayed Rays of a Star

 A final manuscript for Delayed Rays of a Star was published by Doubleday's Nan A. Talese imprint in July 2019.

 Publishers Weekly called it "ambitious and well-researched ... successfully melds historical fact with expansive and generous storytelling".

 Kirkus Reviews said:For a novel so dense with historical fact and larger-than-life celebrity cameos (everyone from John F. Kennedy to Walter Benjamin to David Bowie), its portrayals are nuanced enough that each character comes off as deeply human regardless of their fame or importance to the novel's plot ...
 It's the steady accumulation of intimate details like these that creates a sweeping sense of history that feels truly alive ...
 Expansive, complex, and utterly engrossing.NPR said:It is the moral tightropes each woman walks, and the razor thin edge between fulfilling one's ambition and selling one's soul, that is at the core of the novel (...)
 It is hard to summarize a sprawling and ambitious novel like this, so I won't — but it is expertly woven, its characters alive and full-bodied.
 Blending questions about pop culture, war, and art, Delayed Rays of a Star is that rare book that is neither high- nor low-brow, refusing such facile dichotomies and playing, instead, in the messiness of the grey areas.

+Sister Snake

+Sister Snake was published by Ecco Press (an imprint of HarperCollins) in the US/international markets, and by Ethos Books in Singapore, in late 2024.
+The novel tells the story of two sisters born as mythological snakes in ancient China, who now live as women in modern Singapore and New York City.